 Like a forest sprite, Licorice fern appears to spring magically from the rocks.
 Just as often, it climbs up mossy tree trunks, higher than you can see.
 The jaunty ferns are boon companions on many a walk: always friendly, ever-perky, enhancing every nook and cranny they get into.

-Even after summer drought dries the fern fronds into a crunchy brown fringe, their tight curls still appeal.
-And when the rains return the ferns reappear as tiny green triangles of hope pushing into the moist, cool air.
+Even when summer drought dries the fern fronds into a crunchy brown fringe, their tight curls still appeal.
+And when the rains return, the ferns reappear as tiny green triangles of hope pushing into the moist, cool air.

 Licorice fern (Polypodium glycyrrhiza) is a denizen of wet places in western North America, growing on mossy ground, across fallen logs and rock surfaces and even high into the trees, where it studs branches and trunks with emerald green.
-The Latin name breaks down as poly = many and podium = little foot, which refers to the way the rhizome looks, but usually it’s hidden from view under the damp, mossy substrate the plant prefers.
-A rhizome is a creeping, horizontal stem with multiple rootlets (the many little feet) to anchor the plant in place, and fronds springing up at intervals.
-Glycyrrhiza refers to the slightly sweet, licorice-like taste of the rhizome, which was used by indigenous people in the Pacific Northwest for throat problems and to ease the unpleasantness of other, more bitter medicine.
+The Latin name breaks down as poly = many and podium = little foot, which refers to the way the rhizome looks, but usually it’s hidden under the damp, mossy substrate the plant prefers.
+A rhizome is a creeping, horizontal stem with multiple rootlets (the many little feet) to anchor the plant in place.
+The fronds spring up from the rhizome.
+Glycyrrhiza refers to the slightly sweet, licorice-like taste of the rhizome, used by indigenous people in the Pacific Northwest for throat problems and to ease the unpleasantness of bitter medicines.
 I can attest to the sweetness of the rhizome but personally, I’d rather get my licorice flavor fix by filching seeds from a fennel plant.

 This attractive fern did not go unnoticed by the nursery trade; the Royal Horticultural Society in Great Britain lists a cultivar with long frond tips as available at six nurseries.
-On the west coast the same form can be purchased at a Washington nursery, or you can probably find the “straight” native plant at various growers.
+On the west coast, the same form can be purchased at a Washington nursery and you can probably find the “straight” native plant at various growers.

 As interesting as the objective qualities of Licorice fern are, it’s the subjective beauty of this fern that keeps me coming back.
 I’ve seen subtle variations in form that delight me: sometimes the tip on a frond is very elongated, giving it a stylish, graceful aspect (this is the form that was bred to be sold as a cultivar).
-Fronds often cross each other and interweave as they grow, making beautiful patterns.
-Another feature I like is the look of the sporangium (the round dots on the underside that contain spores) when they’re raised, giving leaves a very organized aspect.
+Fronds sometimes cross each other and interweave as they grow, making beautiful patterns.
+Another feature I like is the way the sporangium (the round dots on the underside that contain spores) march up and down the fronds, giving them a well-organized look.

 A word about photographing ferns